 Banjo 1, Beginning Banjo: Steven Casto was raised and resides in Pocahontas County WV where he learned banjo from the likes of Charlie Loudermilk, Junior Spencer and Tim Bing.
 His driving style is influenced by the Bing Brothers and the Hammons Family.
-A student at Glenville State College, he currently plays with the old time band, Mudhole Control.
+A graduate of Glenville State College, he currently plays with the old time band, Mudhole Control.

 Fiddle 1 Beginning: Danny Arthur is a resident of the Barboursville area of Cabell County, West Virginia.
 Already well known as an established backup and lead guitar player and singer for the “Bing Brothers Band”, Danny has come into his own as an outstanding old time fiddler.
 He has taught and performed at Appalshop, Augusta Heritage Workshops, the Vandalia Gathering, the Wheatland Music Festival, and in Ireland and Scotland.